ziglang/glibc-abi-tool/README.md

 # glibc ABI Tool

-This repository contains `.abilist` files from glibc.
-These files are used to generate symbol mapping files that are used with Zig to target any version of glibc.
+This repository contains `.abilist` files from every version of glibc.
+These files are used to generate symbol mapping files that are shipped with Zig to target any version of glibc.

 ## Adding new glibc version `.abilist` files